-J. Topological quantum computation
+I. Topological quantum computation

 The matrices X,Y,Z,F,G generate the 1-qudit Clifford group.
-The string Fourier transformation on 2-qudits generates the controlled transformation C_Z : $C_Z = (GF^{-1} \otimes FG^{-1})\mathfrak{F}{\mathbf{s}}(1 \otimes F^{-1}G^{-1})$.
-Thus, $X,Y,Z,F,G,\mathfrak{F}{\mathbf{s}}$ generate the n-qudit Clifford group.
+The string Fourier transformation on 2-qudits generates the controlled transformation C_Z : $C_Z = (GF^{-1} \otimes FG^{-1})\mathfrak{F}s(1 \otimes F^{-1}G^{-1})$.
+Thus, X,Y,Z,F,G,\mathfrak{F}s generate the n-qudit Clifford group.

-In particular, the string Fourier transformation is a topological quantum computer, as it generates any unitary transformations, along with 1-qudit transformations.
-This construction augments the topological model of quantum computation [12-14, 43-45], and implies a new way to realize a universal quantum simulator [49, 52].
+In particular, the string Fourier is a topological quantum computer, as it generates any unitary transformations, along with 1-qudit transformations.
+This construction augments the topological model of quantum computation [27-32], and implies a new way to realize a universal quantum simulator [38, 41].

-The pioneering work of Jozsa and Linden on the connections between quantum computational speed-ups and multipartite entanglement [73] provides further motivation to explore the role of the string Fourier transformation in quantum algorithms.
+The pioneering work of Jozsa and Linden on the deep connections between quantum computational speed-ups and multipartite entanglement [68] suggests further motivation to explore the role of the string Fourier in quantum algorithms.
 In the problem of simulating physical phenomena it would be interesting to evaluate the efficiency of the string Fourier, and realize the transformation with a small-scale quantum simulator to search for the first example of a quantum advantage.
-See §VII of [48] for some applications of quantum simulation.
+See §VII of [37] for some applications of quantum simulation.